Pintredan/CovarianceVolatilityStrategy/README.md

 Finally, the optimized portfolio is backtested over time and compared against the S&P 500 (SPY) between 2025-current, generating an equity curve to evaluate performance relative to the broader market.

 While not a sophisticated model by any means, I hope it demonstrates key traits (both technical and character-wise) valuable to the team.
 I'm looking forward to connecting!

+Note: This project was built under a tight time constraint, so I leveraged AI tools to accelerate development.
+I treated them as productivity aids rather than decision-makers, and focused on structuring the logic, validating outputs, and ensuring the overall design reflects how I approach building quantitative systems.
+With more time, I would further refine, extend the implementation, and restructure the database.